An M* Proxy for Sparse Recovery Performance: Introduction

+\paragraph{Recovery Threshold} The compressed sensing results detailed above show that to each sampling matrix $A$ corresponds a {\em recovery threshold} $k(A)$ such that solving problem~\eqref{eq:l1-dec} will always recover the solution to~\eqref{eq:l0-dec} provided this solution has less than $k(A)$ nonzero coefficients, and recovery will usually fail for signals with more than $k(A)$ nonzero coefficients.
+Our main idea in this work is to {\em use this recovery threshold to measure dictionary performance.} However, while many results bound the threshold $k(A)$ with high probability for certain classes of random matrices $A$, computing this threshold $k(A)$ given $A$ is a hard problem \citep{Band13,Wang16,Weed17}.
+Figure~\ref{fig:k-thresh} shows experimental recovery threshold for a poor sensing matrix $(A)_{ij} = \cos^2(ij)$ with $i,j \in [1,100]\times[1,200]$ and a Gaussian matrix.

-Our first objective here is to {\em learn dictionary matrices $A$} to reconstruct a sample data set with minimal loss, while maximizing the recovery threshold $k$ of the dictionary matrix.
-Several relaxations have been derived to approximate the recovery threshold \citep{dAsp08a,Judi08,dAsp12a}, but these approximations typically only certify recovery up to signal size $\sqrt{k}$ when the optimal threshold is $k$.
-In fact, there is substantial evidence that this is the best that can be achieved in polynomial time, in the regimes that are relevant for compressed sensing.
+Indeed, several relaxations have been derived to approximate the recovery threshold \citep{dAsp08a,Judi08,dAsp12a}, but these approximations typically only certify recovery up to signal size $\sqrt{k}$ when the optimal threshold is $k$.
+There is substantial evidence that this is the best that can be achieved in polynomial time, in the regimes that are relevant for compressed sensing.
 It can be shown for example that certifying recovery using the restricted isometry property is equivalent to solving a sparse PCA problem, which is hard in a broad sense by reduction of the planted-clique problem \citep{Bert13}.

-On the other hand, a simple result in \citet{Kash07} shows that the sparse recovery threshold satisfies $k\geq S(A)^{-2}$, where $S(A)$ is the radius of a section of the $\ell_1$-ball by the nullspace of the sampling matrix~$A$.
-Directly approximating the radius of a convex polytope is of course hard \citep{Freu85,Lova92}, but the low-$M^*$ bound in e.g. \citep{Pajo86} shows that we can accurately quantify the performance of a slightly enlarged sampling matrix $(A,G)$, with high probability, where $G$ is a matrix containing a few additional Gaussian samples.
+\paragraph{Proxies for the Recovery Threshold} In contrast with the negative results above, a simple result in \citet{Kash07} shows that the sparse recovery threshold satisfies $k(A)\geq S(A)^{-2}$, where $S(A)$ is the radius of the intersection of the unit $\ell_1$-ball with the nullspace of the sampling matrix~$A$.
+Directly approximating the radius of a convex polytope is of course hard \citep{Freu85,Lova92}, but the low-$M^*$ bound in e.g. \citep{Pajo86} shows that we can accurately quantify the performance of a slightly enlarged sampling matrix ${ ,}$ with high probability, where $G$ is a matrix containing a few additional Gaussian samples.
+This produces a bound on the radius (and hence on the recovery threshold) that depends only on the size of $G$ and on the $M^*$ of a section of the $\ell_1$-ball by the nullspace of the sampling matrix~$A$ (all these quantities will be precisely defined below).
+In what follows, we will use

+as a proxy to $k(A)$. we will then use the $M^*$ bound to control this threshold and regularize dictionary learning problems.